hyphacoop/restructuring-futures/server/README.md

+# Running the Earthstar Server

+You have two options to run the Earthstar server:

+1. Using Docker (suitable for containerized environments)
+2. Directly with Deno (for those who prefer not to use Docker)

 Docker images are separated in two categories.
 Raspberry Pi and other operating systems.

+## 1. Using Docker

 To run the Dockerfile provided, you first need to ensure you have Docker installed on your machine.
 Once you've done that, you can follow the steps below to build and run your Docker image.